natecraddock/telescope-zf-native.nvim/README.md

 require("telescope").load_extension("zf-native")
 ```

-The default config uses zf for all sorting.
+The default config replaces the default telescope sorters with zf for all
+sorting.
+To confirm that the extension loaded properly, and to view the current
+settings, run `:checkhealth zf-native`.

 For additional configuration, use the following: